Vector dark energy and high-z massive clusters: Vector Dark Energy

 with $A_{0}^\pm$ constants of integration and $\alpha_{\pm}=-(1\pm 1)/4$ in the radiation era, and $\alpha_{\pm}=(-3\pm\sqrt{33})/6$ in the matter era.
 After dark energy starts dominating, the equation of state abruptly falls towards $w_{DE}\rightarrow -\infty$ as the Universe approaches $t_{end}$, and the equation of state can cross the so-called phantom divide line (\cite{Nesseris:2006er}), so that we can have $w_{DE}(z=0)<-1$.

-Using the growing mode solution in Eq.~(\ref{fieldsol}) we can obtain the evolution for the energy density as:
+Using the growing mode solution in (\ref{fieldsol}) we can obtain the evolution for the energy density as:

 with $\kappa=4$ in the radiation era and $\kappa=(9-\sqrt{33})/2 \simeq -1.63$ in the matter era.
 Thus, the energy density of the vector field scales like radiation at early times so that the ratio $\rho_A/\rho_R$ is constant during such a period.
 Moreover, the value of the vector field $A_0$ during that era is also constant hence making the cosmological evolution insensitive to the time at which we impose the initial conditions (as long as they are set well inside the radiation dominated epoch).
-Also, the required constant values of such quantities in order to fit observations are $\rho_A/\rho_R\vert_{\rm early}\simeq 10^{-6}$ and $A_0^{\rm early}\simeq 10^{-4} M_p$ which can arise naturally during the early universe, for instance, as quantum fluctuations.
+Also, such constant values are $\rho_A/\rho_R\vert_{\rm early}\simeq 10^{-6}$ and $A_0^{\rm early}\simeq 10^{-4} M_p$ which are values that can arise naturally during the early universe, for instance, as quantum fluctuations.
 Furthermore, they do not need the introduction of any unnatural scale, thus, alleviating the naturalness or coincidence problem.
 On the other hand, when the Universe enters the era of matter domination, $\rho_A$ starts growing relative to $\rho_M$ eventually overcoming it at some point so that the dark energy vector field becomes the dominant component.

 Once the present value of the Hubble parameter $H_0$ and the constant $A_0^{early}$ during radiation (which fixes the total amount of matter $\Omega_M$) are specified, the model is completely determined.
 In other words, this model contains the same number of parameters as \LCDM, i.e. the minimum number of parameters of any cosmological model with dark energy.
 Notice however, that in the VDE model the present value of the equation of state parameter $w_0=-3.53$ is radically different from that of a cosmological constant (cf. \Fig{EoS}, where the redshift evolution of $\omega(z)$ is shown our the range of our simulations).
-Despite this fact, VDE is able to simultaneously fit supernovae and CMB data with comparable goodness to \LCDM\ \citep{BeltranMaroto:2008, BLM:2009}.
+Despite this fact, VDE is able to fit supernovae and CMB data with comparable goodness to \LCDM\ \citep{BeltranMaroto:2008, BLM:2009}.